spahvenn/webshop-react-typescript/README.md

 This a prototype that could be improved in several ways, e.g:

-- redux-persist to save the redux state to localstorage to enable persistent state after browser tab refresh
+- Use twitter bootstrap React components to produce HTML instead of using basic HTML syntax with classes- redux-persist to save the redux state to localstorage to enable persistent state after browser tab refresh

-- load complete webshop item data to redux and avoid refetching on later page loads
+* load complete webshop item data to redux and avoid refetching on later page loads